Conveniently located to serve Atlanta, Metro Atlanta, and Dunwoody

 What is Mohs Surgery?

 Mohs surgery is a highly, specialized treatment for the total removal of skin cancer.
 Mohs surgery is named in honor of Dr. Frederic Mohs, the physician who developed the technique.
-This method differs from all other methods of treating skin cancer by the use of complete microscopic examination of all of the tissues removed surgically as well as the detailed mapping techniques to allow the surgeon to remove every cancer cell.
+This method differs from all other methods of treating skin cancer by the use of a complete microscopic examination of all of the tissues removed surgically as well as the detailed mapping techniques to allow the surgeon to remove every cancer cell.

 Click here for a description of how this procedure differs from regular Mohs

 By using these detailed mapping techniques and complete microscopic control, the Mohs surgeon can pinpoint areas involved with cancer that are otherwise invisible to the naked eye.
 Therefore, even the smallest microscopic roots of cancer can be removed.
 The results are 1) the removal of as little normal skin as possible, and 2) the highest possibility of curing cancer.

 Using Mohs surgery, the percentage of cure is more than 99% for many skin cancers, even when other forms of treatment have failed.
 Other methods of treatment may offer only a 50% chance of success if previous treatments have failed.

 No. Mohs surgery is performed in a pleasant outpatient surgical suite and you may return home the same day.